jukfloyd/testRepo/pres.md

 >The product owner helps the development team prioritize their work, controls the product backlog, and speaks out for the client's interests.

 * The scrum master
->The scrum master aids the team in maintaining its commitment to the scrum principles.
+>The scrum master helps the team in maintaining its commitment to the scrum principles.

 * The development team
 >The development team makes the decisions regarding the work to be completed, produces increments, and exhibits group accountability.